qidi-community/Plus4-Wiki/content/customisable_qidibox_firmware/README.md

 - [/home/mks/klipper/klippy/extras/box_stepper.py](./box_stepper.py)
 - [/home/mks/klipper/klippy/extras/buttons_irq.py](./buttons_irq.py)

 Now move/backup the corresponding `*.so` files out of the same directory to somewhere safe where they won't be picked up by the Klipper firmware.
-To do so, you can use the following commands:
+After this, you can use the following commands to overwrite them:

 ```
-cd /klipper/klippy/extras
 cd ~/klipper/klippy/extras/

 sudo rm -f aht20_f.so box_detect.so box_extras.so box_rfid.so box_stepper.so buttons_irq.so